sam-hunt/school-viewer/README.md

 ## TODO:

 - Add a down carot icon in the dataset picker on the cluster map page so that it's clear it's a dropdown
-- Add mobile CSS Support with media queries and css grid
-- Add a search icon and placeholder the text to the name filter input on the school list page
+- Replace the search icon on the find a school page text input with a similar pseudo-element implementation ^
-- Add active tab coloring and page name labels to the navbar somehow so it's clear how to navigate between pages
-- Add zoom controls to the map on the main cluster view page
+- Improve text overflow css on school detail page